Most recently updated on May 16, 2023

 Its nearly 58,000 square miles places it 21st in size nationwide.
 It’s the largest state east of the Mississippi River, even bigger than Virginia, Pennsylvania and New York.

-Georgia has more than 10.8 million residents, making it the 8th most populous state, ahead of North Carolina and Michigan.
-About 52 percent of the population is white while 31 percent is Black, the third highest percentage in the nation.
-The Hispanic population is close to 10 percent.
+Georgia has 11 million residents, making it the 8th most populous state, ahead of North Carolina and Michigan.
+Slightly more than 50 percent of the population is white while 33 percent is Black.
+The Hispanic/Latino population sits at 10 percent.

 Georgia was established in 1732 as a British colony, named after King George II.
 It was the final and southernmost of the original 13 colonies.
 It’s also the first of these 13 colonies we visit along our virtual route.